codyngpriest/alx-higher_level_programming/0x0B-python-input_output/README.md

 5. Save Object to a file
 This is a function that writes an Object to a text file, using a JSON representation:

+6. Create object from a JSON file
+This is a function that creates an Object from a “JSON file”